CommonRoad/commonroad-reactive-planner/README.md

 ```

 ### Requirements
-The software is  developed and tested on recent versions of Linux.
-The required python dependencies are listed in `requirements.txt`.
+The software is  written in Python 3.8 and tested on Ubuntu 18.04-22.04.
+The required python dependencies are listed in `pyproject.toml`.

 For the python installation, we suggest the usage of [Anaconda](http://www.anaconda.com/download/#download).